 Florida Resident Scholarships, Academic Merit Scholarships, Special Merit Scholarships, Family Awards and Incentive Awards may be combined (stacked).
 All combined scholarships and awards are capped at the price of tuition.

-We will start accepting information for scholarships for the 2020-2021 school year on January 1st.
+We are now accepting information for scholarships for the 2020-2021 school year.

 See the below tabs for information pertaining to each type of award or scholarship.